 Lokotsav is a showcase of arts, crafts, folk, and traditional music that is held every year in Panaji.
 Performers from all over India gather and perform every evening for 10 days.

 The event is open to the public and no entry fee is charged.
-People of Goa look forward to their annual shopping sojourn at Lokotasava.
+People look forward to their annual shopping sojourn at Lokotasava.
 Fold artists from across the country come with their creative designs to sell.

 Where – Kala Academy & Football Grounds, Panaji